John Soane: Family problems

-In 1816 Soane designed the tomb above the vault his wife was buried in it is built from Carrara marble and Portland Stone.
-The tomb avoids any Christian symbolism, the roof has a pine cone finial the symbol in Ancient Egypt for regeneration, below which is carved a serpent swallowing its own tail, symbol of eternity, there are also carvings of boys holding extinguished torches symbols of death.
+In 1816 Soane designed the tomb above the vault his wife was buried in.
+It is built from Carrara marble and Portland stone.
+The tomb avoids any Christian symbolism; the roof has a pine cone finial, the symbol in Ancient Egypt for regeneration, below which is carved a serpent swallowing its own tail, a symbol of eternity.
+There are also carvings of boys holding extinguished torches, symbols of death.
 The inscription is:

 The design of the tomb was a direct influence on Giles Gilbert Scott's design for the red telephone box.

 Soane's elder son John died on 21 October 1823, and was also buried in the vault.
-Maria, Soane's daughter-in-law, was now a widow with young children including a son also called John in need of support.
-So Soane set up a trust fund of £10,000 to support the family.
+Maria, Soane's daughter-in-law, was now a widow with young children, including a son also called John, in need of support.
+Soane set up a trust fund of £10,000 to support the family.

-Soane found out in 1824 that his son George was living in a Ménage à trois with his wife and her sister by whom he had a child called George Manfred.
-Soane's grandson Fred and his mother were both subjected to domestic violence by George Soane, including beatings and in Agnes's case being dragged by her hair from a room.
+Soane found out in 1824 that his son George was living in a ménage à trois with his wife and her sister by whom he had a child called George Manfred.
+Soane's grandson Fred and his mother were both subjected to domestic violence by George Soane, including beatings, and in Agnes's case being dragged by her hair from a room.
 Soane initially refused to help them while they remained living with his son, who was in debt.
 However, by February 1834 Soane relented and was paying Agnes £200 per annum, also paying for Fred's education.
 In the hope that Fred would become an architect, after he left school, Soane placed him with architect John Tarring.
 In January 1835 Tarring asked Soane to remove Fred, who was staying out late often in the company of a Captain Westwood, a known homosexual.
 Maria, Soane's daughter-in-law, lived until 1855 and is buried on the edge of the south roundel in Brompton Cemetery.